AccordBox/python-webpack-boilerplate/README.md

 ## Goal

-This project is to import Webpack solution to your Python web project.
+This project is to import Webpack solution to your Django & Flask.

 ## What is included.